simpleviewinc/sv-auth-client/readme.md

 module.exports = getDirectiveGetUser({ name : "redirects_checkPerm", graphUrl : "https://graphql.simpleviewinc.com/link/auth-v2/" })
 ```

-If you are not using `schemaLoader` then `getDirectiveGetUser()` returns `{ schemaDirectives, typeDefs }` and you can manually integrate those with your existing directives and schema files.
+If you are not using `schemaLoader`, `getDirectiveGetUser()` returns `{ schemaDirectives, typeDefs }` and you can manually integrate those with your existing directives and schema files.

 ### Using DirectiveGetUser